Chief Residents’ Message

 Welcome from the Chief Residents in the Department of Anesthesiology, at the University of Florida!

-We are a diverse program with residents from all parts of the country as well as nations across the globe.
-We currently offer 20 “categorical” positions for residents to match into their PGY1 year, as well as a number of “advanced” positions for those matching to begin in their PGY2 year.
+The University of Florida (UF) Department of Anesthesiology Residency is a diverse program with residents coming from the United States and abroad.
+We currently offer 20 “categorical” positions for residents to match into their PGY-1 year, as well as a number of “advanced” positions for those matching to begin in their PGY-2 year.
 These advanced spots are mainly reserved for military personnel and candidates who have already completed an internship.
-Whether looking to complete fellowship after residency or to be selective for highly competitive academic or private practice positions, UF residents graduate from residency with top notch training that sets them up for success in their future endeavors.
+Completing residency at UF makes individuals highly competitive for academic or private practice positions as well as fellowship in all subspecialty areas.
+UF residents graduate from residency with exposure to some of the nations sickest patients, innovative procedures, and newest technology.

-Our primary training sites are within UF Health, including UF Health at Shands Hospital (North and South towers), UF Health Florida Surgical Center (FSC), and The Children’s Surgical Center (CSC).
-We also rotate through The Malcom Randall Veterans Affairs Hospital, which is situated in conjunction with the Shands campus.
-Currently, there are 35 operating rooms at the main UF Health Hospital, 4 interventional radiology suites, 3 cardiac catheterization labs, and 3 dedicated labor and delivery operating rooms, as well as anesthesia support for a very busy labor and delivery unit.
-FSC has 8 operating rooms, and CSC has 4 operating rooms.
-Additionally, UF Health’s intensive care units include over 100 critical care beds, which provide the opportunity for our anesthesiology residents to care for patients in several different ICU settings.
-The Malcom Randall VA Hospital, with over 10 operating rooms and its own surgical and cardiac intensive care unit, is one of the busiest surgical departments among VA hospitals across the country.
+Our primary training sites are within UF Health, including UF Health at Shands Hospital (North, South, and HVN towers), UF Health Florida Surgical Center (FSC), and Children’s Surgical Center (CSC).
+We also staff The Malcom Randall Veterans Affairs Hospital, situated in conjunction with the Shands campus.
+UF Health is a Level 1 Trauma center with 23 operating rooms in the North Tower, 15 operating rooms in the South Tower, 15 operating rooms in the HVN tower, 4 interventional radiology suites, 8 cardiac catheterization labs, 4 dedicated GI-suites, 3 dedicated labor and delivery operating rooms, as well as anesthesiology support for a very busy labor and delivery unit.
+FSC has 8 operating rooms and CSC has 4 operating rooms.
+UF Health is also a designated regional burn center with a dedicated burn OR.
+Additionally, the Department of Anesthesiology has a strong presence in the critical care setting.
+Residents can rotate through our 72-bed Cardiovascular ICU, 48-bed Cardiovascular Med/Surg Unit, 48-bed Neurosurgical ICU, 48-bed Neuro medical/surgical unit, 48-bed Surgical ICU, 24-bed Pediatric ICU, 8-bed Burn ICU and our world-renowned Congenital Heart ICU.
+The Malcom Randall VA Hospital, with over 10 operating rooms and its own 18-bed surgical and cardiac intensive care unit, is one of the busiest surgical departments among VA hospitals across the country.
 In summary, we provide anesthesia for nearly 35,000 patients a year.
-UF Health is currently amidst a moment of major growth and development.
-A new tower at UF Health will be opening its doors in December 2017, essentially increasing the hospital size by nearly 33%.
-This new, state-of-the-art building will be dedicated to patients undergoing cardiac, vascular, and neurosurgery.

 Life in Gainesville consists of year-round outdoor activities, plenty of sunshine, and a relatively low cost of living.
 Gainesville is a family friendly, moderately sized city, and the large university offers plenty of activities for residents.
 Major cities such as Tampa, Orlando, and Jacksonville, as well as world-class beaches on the Atlantic and Gulf coasts, are within a two-hour drive.
 Since residents average three full weekends off per month at UF Health, there is time to enjoy much of what Florida has to offer.